 Mayor's Conservation Challenge

 We are ranked according to where we stand in relation to other communities in the nation, according to our population category.
 This ranking can move throughout the month.
-Mayor Gray has challenged Mayor Gates from Greeley in a friendly competition to see who gets higher on that list!
-Can we beat Greeley?
+So we need you and your neighbors to help us keep in the top 10!

 Just a couple of actions your pledge encompasses:

 An American home can waste, on average, more than 10,000 gallons of water per year due to running toilets, dripping faucets and other household leaks.
 That adds up to 1 trillion gallons per year — the equivalent of annual water use of Los Angeles, Chicago and Miami combined!
 Pledge to fix those leaks.

 - Slow the flow